Subscribe to updates

 Design Review Panel

-The committee was to consider the establishment of a new independent Waltham Forest design review panel, replacing the current panel operated by the Design Council.
-The new panel aims to have a strong local identity, diverse backgrounds, and strong links with the borough.
-Recruitment of panel members and chairs was underway, with the launch planned for the Summer of Design.
-The panel will review strategic development proposals, policy documents, and potentially deliver design training.
-Recommendations included considering the possibility of a community panel in the long term and liaising with the London Legacy Development Corporation (LLDC) about their panels.
+The establishment of a new independent Waltham Forest design review panel was on the agenda.
+This new panel is set to replace the current one operated by the Design Council and aims to have a strong local identity, diverse expertise, and strong links with the borough.
+The report detailed the appointment of Frame Projects and the recruitment process for panel members.
+The panel's role in reviewing strategic development proposals, policy documents, and potentially delivering design training was to be discussed.
+The committee was also to consider recommendations regarding the possibility of a community panel in the long term and liaising with the London Legacy Development Corporation (LLDC) about their panels.

 Attendees